axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>rCoin Risks and Benefits</h1>
  <p>There is plenty of evidence that shows that a currency, one that actually actually flows, can benefit a society,<a href="#en18"><sup id="bm18">&hairsp;&nabla;&hairsp;</sup></a> while money stuffed under a mattress only benefits the hoarder.</p>
  <p>People have figured out that, in today&rsquo;s world, one way to keep money flowing is by having it lose its value over time (<em>i.e.</em>, there is no point in hoarding it because it will &ldquo;rot&rdquo;).
 This can be done by inflation or demurrage.
 Inflation, the decline of purchasing power, has been the preferred method of national governments for controlling the value and availability of its coinage.
 Governments can do this by several means, including by tweaking interest rates, which impacts the supply of national fiat coins.
 We all know that &ldquo;inflation is bad,&rdquo; but we cannot do anything about it.</p>
  <p>The other approach is by demurrage, where coins <em>lose</em> their value over time.
 There&rsquo;s been a number of local deployments of demurrage coins and they are generally beneficial to the local economy.
 However, as far as I know, demurrage has never been used at a national level.
-The poster child of demurrage is the <em>Miracle of Wörgl."</em><a href="#en19"><sup id="bm19">&hairsp;&nabla;&hairsp;</sup></a>.
-During the Great Depression, the town of Wörgl, Austria, was quickly running out of money, like most of the world.
-The mayor issued Wörgls to pay people for doing local jobs and the local shops agreed to accept them.
+The poster child of demurrage is the <em>Miracle of W&ouml;rgl."</em><a href="#en19"><sup id="bm19">&hairsp;&nabla;&hairsp;</sup></a>.
+During the Great Depression, the town of W&ouml;rgl, Austria, was quickly running out of money, like most of the world.
+The mayor issued W&ouml;rgls to pay people for doing local jobs and the local shops agreed to accept them.
 The bills had to be stamped every week in order to keep them valid, and every stamp reduced the value of these coins.
 This kept the notes in circulation.
 So much so, that people even paid taxes earlier rather than let their currency &ldquo;rot.&rdquo;</p>
  <table>
   <tr>
    <td>
     <p style="font-family: courier new; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
      <img
       src="/assets/img/en-worgl.svg"
-      alt="Five of the 52 stamps that were applied to the back of the local currency that the town of Wörgl, Austria minted in the 1930s in response to the Great Depression."
+      alt="Five of the 52 stamps that were applied to the back of the local currency that the town of W&ouml;rgl, Austria minted in the 1930s in response to the Great Depression."
      >
     </p>
    </td>